Seattle Plumbing, Sewer, & Heating

 Serving Seattle and Nearby Areas

-Seattle Sewer Company works with homeowners across Seattle, Bellevue, Kent, Renton, Auburn, and Tacoma.
-Some homes deal with buildup from daily use.
-Others have older pipes, shifting soil, or root intrusion.
-Different causes, but the same outcome.
-Drainage issues that don’t fully go away until the real problem is fixed.
+Some homes face daily buildup; others deal with older pipes, shifting soil, or root intrusion.
+Different causes, same outcome: drainage issues won’t fully resolve until the real problem is fixed.

 Frequently Asked Questions